olebole/irafdoc/doc/photcal.obsfile.rst

   match those in <i>imsets</i> or the corresponding input data is skipped.
   The columns image name, x coordinate, y coordinate, and magnitude are mandatory and must be present in <i>photfiles</i>.
-  Other missing columns in the data may be represented by a <tt>"0"</tt> in the appropriate place in <i>incolumns</i>.
+  Other missing columns in the data may be represented by a <span style="font-family: monospace;">"0"</span> in the appropriate place in <i>incolumns</i>.
   For example, if there is no magnitude error column in <i>photfiles</i> a value of INDEF will be written in the appropriate